 A trip from the earth to the edge of the universe.
 A non-mathematical study of our nearest star, the Sun, with its planets and their moons.
 Star counts and the structure of our island universe of stars and dust and gas.
 Readings on the "Big Bang" theory of how thousands of galaxies were scattered at fantastic speeds.
-Not open to students who intend to take or have taken any other astronomy course.
+Not open to students who have taken any other astronomy course.